Skip to content

 What benefits will I receive if I have a Commonwealth Seniors Health Card?

-The Commonwealth Seniors Health Card is a concession card for cheaper healthcare and a range of discounts, including:
+The Commonwealth Seniors Health Card is a concession card for cheaper healthcare and a range of benefits which may include:

 • cheaper medicine under the Pharmaceutical Benefits Scheme (PBS)